What is an MLA Works Cited page?

 If you want to highlight the video/film, you would begin with the title of the video, list the director, and then include performers if it is relevant:

-Title of motion picture/film.
+Title of Motion Picture/Film.
 Directed by First Name Last Name, performances by First Name Last Name, Studio Name, Year.
+Access date, Media format.

 If you want to highlight the director, producer, writers, or other stakeholders, you would begin with the their name(s), then proceed with the title of the video and other relevant information:

 Last Name, First Name, director/writer/producer.
-Title of motion picture/film.
+Title of Motion Picture/Film.
 Studio, Year.
+Access date, Media format.

 If author is different from the uploader: